raymondkeogh/doggystyle/README.md

 6. The site link will be displayed above this section where is says  'Your site is published at - .....'
 7. Click the link to open the website in a new tab and the website is deployed!

+More information on github pages can be found [here](https://pages.github.com/).

 In order to run this project there a couple of methods you can use.
 The first is for use with a cloud based IDE called Gitpod and the second is for use in a local IDE of your choice e.g. VSCode.